shivanshsinghal107/JavaScript30/README.md

-# JavaScript
+# JavaScript30
+## 30 Days of JavaScript Projects of Wesbos from Youtube
-Some Important notes about JS
+### Some Important notes about JS